 Water Smart Landscapes Rebate

-Whether you do it yourself or hire a contractor, the Southern Nevada Water Authority will rebate $3 per square foot of grass removed and replaced with desert landscaping up to the first 10,000 square feet converted per property, per year.
-Beyond the first 10,000 feet, the Water Authority will provide a rebate of $1.50 per square foot thereafter per property, per year.
+Whether you do it yourself or hire a contractor, the Southern Nevada Water Authority will rebate single-family residential properties $3 per square foot of grass removed and replaced with desert landscaping up to the first 10,000 square feet converted and $1.50 per square foot thereafter per property, per year.

 Certain restrictions apply to well owners.
 For more information, including terms and requirements, view the program conditions.